scaleoutsean/solidfire-windows/README.md

 ## Microsoft Windows drivers for NetApp HCI Servers ("Compute Nodes")

 - There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use recent vendor-released drivers and firmware (see driver notes below)
-- General approach (example for Mellanox NIC(s) on the H410C and H615C)
+- INSTALLATION: General approach (example for Mellanox NIC(s) on the H410C and H615C)
-  - Check latest HCI f/w supported (login for support site required) [here](https://kb.netapp.com/Advice_and_Troubleshooting/Hybrid_Cloud_Infrastructure/NetApp_HCI/Firmware_and_driver_versions_in_NetApp_HCI_and_NetApp_Element_software) and find the latest f/w for your system and NIC.
-You can update compute node firmware (including BIOS, BMC drivers and the rest) from NetApp HCI NDE or manually.
+  - Check the latest NetApp HCI drivers (login for support site required) [here](https://kb.netapp.com/Advice_and_Troubleshooting/Hybrid_Cloud_Infrastructure/NetApp_HCI/Firmware_and_driver_versions_in_NetApp_HCI_and_NetApp_Element_software) and with that find the latest f/w for your system and NIC.
 Pay attention - H615C and H410C may support different Mellanox 4-Lx firmware although both use the same chip
   - Now with this firmware version information go to NVIDIA/Mellanox driver downloads and start looking from newer drivers WinOF-2 drivers.
 Driver Release Notes contain the information about recommended and supported NIC f/w (an example for WinOF-2 v2.30.51000 can be seen [here](https://docs.mellanox.com/display/winof2v23051000/Supported+Network+Adapter+Cards+and+MFT+Tools))
   - Do the same for the Intel NIC (if applicable, such as on the H410C)
-  - Update f/w first and then install the driver
+  - Update f/w first and then install a matching driver
+  - If you install a Mellanox driver that's very new and does not support f/w you have, it may offer to upgrade firmware.
+If you want to us the NetApp-supplied f/w, decline this offer and install a driver that supports the f/w you want to use
+- UPDATE:
+  - You can update compute node firmware (including BIOS, BMC drivers and the rest) from NetApp HCI NDE or manually.
+If another OS (such as Windows) is already installed, you'd probably want to upgrade f/w without NDE.
+  - When NetApp HCI releases a f/w upgrade in a new NDE version, you could get the f/w from the HCI Compute ISO or download it from the Mellanox Web site, use the [MFT utility](https://www.mellanox.com/support/firmware/mlxup-mft) to upgrade firmware and finally, and finally install one of Windows OFED-2 drivers that support that f/w.
+If you don't have any issues, better don't upgrade (considering that Windows OS can still change its routing or NIC names during routine maintenance operations)

 ## Microsoft Windows on NetApp HCI Compute Nodes with RAID1 system volume